edugon/node-backend-api/README.md

 # backend-api
 This document describes the deployment, functioning and testing of this backend API.
+> This is a migrated repository, the currently maintained version is located [here](https://gitlab.com/edugon/node-backend-api).

 ### Directory listing
 1. **`/backend-api/`** -> Sources folder.